-Planned Parenthood affiliates improperly applied for, received $80 million in coronavirus stimulus funds, feds say
+Planned Parenthood affiliates improperly applied for and received $80 million in coronavirus stimulus funds, feds say

 The largest single government loan was a $7.5 million allotment to the Planned Parenthood of Orange and San Bernardino Counties in California.
 One Planned Parenthood affiliate received a loan but declined it.

-Sen. Marco Rubio, R-Fla., who serves as chairman of the Senate Committee on Small Business and Entrepreneurship, called for an immediate investigation Tuesday evening.
+Rubio, who serves as chairman of the Senate Committee on Small Business and Entrepreneurship, said Planned Parenthood's violation of PPP rules was "clear."

 “There is no ambiguity in the legislation that passed or public record around its passage that organizations such as Planned Parenthood, whose parent organization has close to half a billion dollars in assets, is not eligible for the Paycheck Protection Program,” Rubio said.
 “Those funds must be returned immediately.
 Furthermore, the SBA should open an investigation into how these loans were made in clear violation of the applicable affiliation rules and if Planned Parenthood, the banks, or staff at the SBA knowingly violated the law, all appropriate legal options should be pursued.”